aws-samples/amazon-cloudwatch-auto-alarms/README.md

 You can deploy the CloudWatchAutoAlarms lambda function into a multi-account, multi-region environment by using [CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).

 Follow [steps 1 through 6 in the normal deployment process](#deploy).
-For step #3, enter your AWS Organizations ID for the **OrganizationID** parameter in the [sample S3 CloudFormation template](./CloudWatchAutoAlarms-S3.yaml).
-This will update the S3 bucket policy to allow read access to all accounts in your AWS organization.
+For step #3 and step #4, enter your AWS Organizations ID for the **OrganizationID** parameter in the [sample S3 CloudFormation template](./CloudWatchAutoAlarms-S3.yaml) and [sample SNS CloudFormation template](./CloudWatchAutoAlarms-SNS.yaml).
+This will update the resource policy to allow access to all accounts in your AWS organization.

 Continue with the following steps to deploy a service managed AWS StackSet for the CloudWatchAutoAlarms lambda function.
 This will deploy the CloudWatchAutoAlarms Lambda function into the organization units that you specify.
 The lambda function will also be automatically deployed to new accounts in the AWS organization.